Anti-pluricanonical systems on Fano varieties: Introduction

 Prokhorov and Shokurov [\ref{PSh-I}][\ref{PSh-II}] prove various inductive statements regarding complements.
-They [\ref{PSh-II}, Theorem 1.4] also show that \ref{t-bnd-compl-usual} follows from two conjectures in the same dimension : the BAB conjecture (\ref{conj-BAB} above) and the adjunction conjecture for fibre spaces [\ref{PSh-II}, Conjectue 7.13].
+They [\ref{PSh-II}, Theorem 1.4] also show that \ref{t-bnd-compl-usual} follows from two conjectures in the same dimension: the BAB conjecture (\ref{conj-BAB} above) and the adjunction conjecture for fibre spaces [\ref{PSh-II}, Conjectue 7.13].
 In dimension $3$, one only needs the BAB [\ref{PSh-II}, Corollary 1.7], and this also can be dropped if in addition we assume $(X,B)$ is non-exceptional.

-Both the BAB and the adjunction conjectures are very difficult problems.
 In this paper we replace the BAB with its special cases \ref{t-BAB-exc-usual} and \ref{t-BAB-good-boundary}, and we replace the adjunction conjecture with the theory of generalised polarised pairs developed in [\ref{BZh}].
-See [\ref{Shokurov-adjunction}] for Shokurov's work on adjunction.\\
+See [\ref{Shokurov-adjunction}] for Shokurov's work on adjunction.

+It is expected that Theorem \ref{t-bnd-compl-usual} holds for more general boundary coefficients.
+However, this is not well-understood even in dimension $2$.\\

-{\textbf{\sffamily{Boundedness of complements in the relative setting.}}} Complements are also defined in the relative setting for a given contraction $X\to Z$ (see \ref{ss-compl}).
+{\textbf{\sffamily{Boundedness of complements in the relative setting.}}} Complements are also defined in the relative setting (see \ref{ss-compl}) for a given contraction $f\colon X\to Z$, that is, a projective morphism with $f_*\mathcal{O}_X=\mathcal{O}_Z$.
 In particular, when $X\to Z$ is the identity morphism, boundedness of complements is simply a local statement about singularities near a point on $X$.